Kixiron/crunch-lang/To Do.md

 - [ ] Fully qualified HIR
   - [ ] Desugared
   - [ ] Type Methods are turned into stand-alone functions
-  - [ ] Names are mangled
-- [ ] Three-address representation for low-level
+- [ ] Three-address representation for LLIR
   - [ ] Rework, needs to be better thought out
 - [ ] Fix issue #36, issue in vice with range-related codegen
   - [ ] `vice::vice::tests::range_test`